skatkov/jekyll-news-sitemap/README.md

 all of the site's content).

 ## Note on Use with GitHub Pages Gem
 The GitHub Pages gem ignores all plugins included in the Gemfile.
-If you only include `jekyll-sitemap` in the Gemfile without also including it in the `_config.yml` *the plugin will not work*.
+If you only include `jekyll-news-sitemap` in the Gemfile without also including it in the `_config.yml` *the plugin will not work*.
 This can be confusing because the official Jekyll docs state that plugins can be included in either the Gemfile or `_config.yml`.

-When building a site that uses the GitHub Pages gem, follow the instructions above and ensure that `jekyll-sitemap` is listed in the `plugins` array in `_config.yml`.
+When building a site that uses the GitHub Pages gem, follow the instructions above and ensure that `jekyll-news-sitemap` is listed in the `plugins` array in `_config.yml`.

 :warning: If you are using Jekyll < 3.5.0 use the `gems` key instead of `plugins`.